Why you probably shouldn’t add a CLA to your open source project

 Most open source developers aren’t lawyers, and they shouldn’t have to be to contribute.
 If a project is optimizing for the developer experience in hopes of maximizing contributions, it would be antithetical then, to require a contributor to hire outside counsel to properly evaluate what they’re agreeing to, or in many cases, also get the sign off from their employer’s corporate counsel before they are allowed to contribute, a frustrating experience that can shift even the smallest contributions from minutes to weeks, assuming the developer ultimately gets approval, an outcome that’s not guaranteed in many corporate cultures.

 Imagine the “give a penny, take a penny” dish at your local convenience store.
-It’s a win-win for customers and the business by facilitating faster cash transactions.
+It’s a win for both customers and the business by facilitating faster cash transactions.
 It works because dropping a penny in the dish is a near-frictionless experience.
 Now imagine instead, the corporate counsel walks by seeing this and says “Woah, woah, woah!
 We don’t know where that money’s from or if they even intend to donate it!”
-All of a sudden, customers must now sign and date a “short and simple” two page contract before they’re permitted to drop a penny in the dish.
+All of a sudden, customers must now sign and date a “short and simple” two-page contract before they’re permitted to drop a penny in the dish.
 Even though the risk that a bank robber is going to make a v-line for chips and a soda and leave a stack of freshly stolen $100 dollar bills in the dish is extremely small, you’ve now also made the likelihood that a well-intentioned customer will leave a penny almost as unlikely due to the transactional overhead involved.

 In the software world, because potential contributors silently opt-out, that means more bugs are fixed and features implemented by downstream consumers, without being contributed back to the community (or the project ever knowing such contributions were chilled).